FabrizioMarras/whack-a-mole/README.md

-# Whack-a-Mole-game
-Whack-a-Mole game

-Push the mole back to its hole! hit it with a click...
+# Click 2 Score - The Game

+Choose between easy and difficult game level.

+Click the colored circles to increase your score...careful, you only have 10 seconds!!!

+Enjoy!